FilouPlains/reveal_hugo_tutorial/README.md

 <details>
 <summary><h4>🔸 Installing and using `reveal_hugo_tutorial`</h4></summary>

+> [!WARNING]
-**⚠️ Do not forget to close your terminal et reopen it to enable fully nix!**
+> Do not forget to close your terminal et reopen it to enable fully nix!

 ```bash
 # Clone this repository.